top of page

 51iUWUFLbXL.jpg

-In the mid-17th century, the region of Acadia, sandwiched between Boston and Newfoundland, is a disputed territory, claimed by both England and France.
-This expanse of untouched forests and clear rivers is the homeland of the Mi'kmaw tribe.
-The French settlers have fostered a harmonious relationship with the Indigenous inhabitants.
-However, Massachusetts Militiamen currently control the four Acadian forts.
+In the mid-17th century, the region of Acadia (today’s Canadian Maritime Provinces) was a disputed territory, claimed by both England and France.
+This expanse of untouched forests and clear rivers is the homeland of the Mi'kmaq people.
+The French settlers had fostered a harmonious relationship with the Indigenous inhabitants.
+However, Massachusetts Militiamen controlled the four Acadian forts.

 Olivier, an indentured servant from France, finds himself in Acadia.
 Craving the thrill of the fur trade, he escapes his master's control.
 His life takes a sharp turn when he observes a brutal act carried out by renegade English soldiers.
 Prompted by Atahocam, a Mi'kmaw warrior seeking vengeance for his murdered family, Olivier becomes embroiled in the ensuing conflict.